Science

 After Day 30

 The monthly milestones continue to bring improvement.
 Months 2–3 see rare cravings and continued physical recovery.
 Months 3–6 bring long-term health markers improving and cravings becoming essentially negligible.
-At the 1-year mark, heart disease risk has dropped significantly.
+At the 1-year ma

 Frequently Asked Questions